bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 48°
+- 46°
-- broken clouds
+- overcast clouds
-- 55% humidity
+- 69% humidity
-- 1 mph wind
+- 6 mph wind

 No precipitation in the past 24 hours